 What is the role of a product manager?

-Product managers are responsible for guiding the success of a product and leading the cross-functional team that is responsible for improving it.
+The best product managers are visionaries.
+You guide the success of a product and lead the cross-functional team that is responsible for improving it.
 It is an important organizational role — especially in technology companies — that sets the strategy, roadmap, and feature definition for a product or product line.
 The position may also include marketing, forecasting, and profit and loss (P&L) responsibilities.
 In many ways, the role of a product manager is similar in concept to a brand manager at a consumer packaged goods company.

-- The product manager is responsible for setting a product vision and strategy.
-Their job is to clearly articulate the business value to the product team so they understand the intent behind the new product or product release.
-The product manager owns the roadmap and must prioritize building what matters most to achieve the strategic goals and initiatives behind the product.
+At the highest level, you are responsible for setting your product's vision and strategy.
+Your job is to clearly articulate the business value to the product team so everyone understands the intent behind a new product or an enhancement to an existing product.

-- Every organization wants better ideas — but it is tough to manage and prioritize them.
-Product managers own the creative process of generating, developing, and curating new ideas.
-They determine which ideas should be promoted into features to push the product strategy forward — namely those that will achieve key objectives for the product line and business.
-To this end, they also ensure that feedback and requests are seamlessly integrated into their product planning and development processes.
-Product managers then communicate the status of ideas back to the customers, partners, and internal team members who submitted them.
+To this end, you also ensure that feedback and requests are seamlessly integrated into the product planning and development processes.
+You communicate the status of ideas back to the customers, partners, and internal team members who submitted them.

-- The product manager prioritizes features by ranking them against the strategic goals and initiatives.
-This requires making difficult trade-off decisions based on the value that new features will deliver to customers and to the business.
-The product manager is also responsible for defining the requirements for each feature and the desired user experience.
-Product managers work closely with engineering on the technical specifications and ensure that teams have all of the information they need to deliver a complete product to market.
+You are also responsible for defining the requirements for each feature and the desired user experience.
+You work closely with engineering on the technical specifications and ensure that teams have all of the information they need to deliver a complete product to market.